spdx/spdx-3-model/model/Core/Classes/Relationship.md

 To explicitly assert that no such relationships exist, the `to` property should contain the 'NONE' individual and no other elements.
-A relationship that contains 'NONE' and other elements in the `to` property is not valid.
+A relationship that contains 'NONE' and additional elements in the `to` property is not valid.

 To explicitly assert that no assertions are being made regarding the existence of such relationships, the `to` property should also contain the 'NOASSERTION' individual.